apache/spark/UPDATING.md

 If you understand the risk and still want to use [pickling](https://docs.python.org/3/library/pickle.html), set `enable_xcom_pickling = False` in your Airflow config's `core` section.

+### Airflowignore of base path

+There was a bug fixed in https://github.com/apache/airflow/pull/11993 that the "airflowignore" checked the base path of the dag folder for forbidden dags, not only the relative part.
+This had the effect that if the base path contained the excluded word the whole dag folder could have been excluded.
+For example if the airflowignore file contained x, and the dags folder was '/var/x/dags', then all dags in the folder would be excluded.
+The fix only matches the relative path only now which means that if you previously used full path as ignored, you should change it to relative one.
+For example if your dag folder was '/var/dags/' and your airflowignore contained '/var/dag/excluded/', you should change it to 'excluded/'.

 ### The default value for `[webserver] cookie_samesite` has been changed to `Lax`

 As [recommended](https://flask.palletsprojects.com/en/1.1.x/config/#SESSION_COOKIE_SAMESITE) by Flask, the